DyLLM: Efficient Diffusion LLM Inference via Saliency-based Token Selection and Partial Attention: Conclusion

 \section{Conclusion}

-We have addressed the fundamental efficiency bottleneck in diffusion LLM inference, where the iterative nature of denoising imposes prohibitive computational costs.
-Our \ours demonstrates that the redundancy inherent in diffusion steps is not uniform but highly sparse and layer-dependent.
-Our framework effectively exploits this property through a layer-adaptive saliency mechanism, which dynamically isolates the small subset of tokens requiring precise updates while approximating the remaining, stable context.
+This paper addresses a fundamental efficiency bottleneck in diffusion LLM inference: iterative denoising requires repeatedly processing the full sequence.
+Our work demonstrates that the redundancy inherent in diffusion steps is not uniform but highly sparse and layer-dependent.
+Our framework effectively exploits this property through a layer-adaptive saliency mechanism, which dynamically isolates the small subset of tokens requiring precise updates while approximating the remaining stable context.

 Empirically, \ours achieves throughput improvements of up to 7.6$\times$ and 9.6$\times$ on LLaDA and Dream across representative benchmarks, including math, code generation, and general tasks.
 Crucially, unlike prior caching strategies that degrade efficiency under aggressive parallel decoding, our approach scales robustly with preserved accuracy.
-The computationally heavy diffusion LLM inference can be drastically reduced by moving from rigid full sequence processing to adaptive, sparsity-aware computation.
+The computational burden of diffusion LLM inference can be significantly reduced by moving from rigid full-sequence processing to adaptive, sparsity-aware computation.

+Compared with an inference framework that stores only the KV cache, \ours incurs additional memory overhead.
+Let the hidden dimension be $d$ and let $g$ be the number of query heads sharing one KV head in GQA models ($g=1$ for MHA).
+Then, relative to storing only the KV cache, the memory usage increases by a factor of (2d/g + 2d) / (2d/g).
+However, even with state-of-the-art caching algorithms, diffusion LLMs still process tens of times more tokens per step than autoregressive LLMs.
+As a result, GPUs often reach peak throughput at relatively small batch sizes.
+In this setting, the additional memory overhead of \ours does not necessarily cause a comparable drop in throughput.

+While \ours substantially reduces redundant computation in diffusion LLM inference, its performance depends on the degree of temporal sparsity exposed by the model and on the choice of the saliency threshold $\tau$.
+In our experiments, we identify that $\tau$ is primarily model-dependent rather than task-dependent: a single threshold calibrated once for each model generalizes well across benchmarks.
+Overall, \ours demonstrates that diffusion LLM decoding can be accelerated by exploiting temporal sparsity at the token and layer levels, without sacrificing the parallel decoding benefits of the diffusion paradigm.